aiparragirre/aiparragirre.github.io/content/authors/admin/_index.md

 ## About Me

-I am a temporary full-time lecturer at the Department of Mathematics of the University of the Basque Country (UPV/EHU), and a member of the research group [MATHMODE](https://www.mathmode.science/).
+I am a Postdoctoral Fellow (awarded by the University of the Basque Country UPV/EHU) at the Department of Mathematics of UPV/EHU, and a member of the research group [MATHMODE](https://www.mathmode.science/).
 My research focuses on the development and validation of prediction models, in particular, in the context of complex survey data.